-- Information, Tickets and Tours - Sometimes an adventure is waiting in your own community.
-Encourage your teen to explore the area surrounding your installation with the help of Information, Tickets and Tours.
+- Information, Tickets and Travel - Sometimes an adventure is waiting in your own community.
+Encourage your teen to explore the area surrounding your installation with the help of Information, Tickets and Travel.
 Here your teen can find discounted admission to local attractions, like theme parks, museums or sports venues.

 - Installation recreation centers - Summertime isn't all about the outdoors; depending on where you are, you may be looking for fun ways to beat the heat indoors.
 Look no further than your installation's recreation center.
 Here your teen can access computers, gaming systems, craft projects and special events.
 Volunteer opportunities may also be available here for teens during the summer.

 - Libraries - Another escape from the summer heat is your installation's library.
 Your teen can browse newspapers and magazines or check out an interesting book to read at home or on the beach.
 Books are also available for download through the online library resources or your service's library portal.

 - Equipment rentals - Your installation's Morale, Welfare and Recreation offers outdoor recreation equipment rentals that can turn a boring afternoon into a soccer game or volleyball tournament.
 Teens may also be able to rent equipment, like golf clubs, tennis rackets or life jackets to use at a fitness facility or installation park.